lucidrains/recurrent-interface-network-pytorch/README.md

 Additionally, we will try adding an extra linear attention on the main branch, in addition to the full self attention on the latents.
 Self conditioning will also be applied to the non-latent images in pixel-space.
 Let us see how far we can push this approach.

+## Appreciation

+- <a href="https://stability.ai/">Stability.ai</a> for the generous sponsorship to work on cutting edge artificial intelligence research

 ## Install

 ```bash